 What things can you appreciate about your body today?
 Is it realistic to tolerate it or appreciate it for something?

 Your lungs help you breathe.
 Your feet and toes help keep you balanced and let you walk.

 If you run or compete in sport, are you doing it because you have to or because you love to?

 These things may seem insignificant, but they are all part of what your body does for you!

-For some people, regular exercise often leads to an improved body image because they are in touch with what their body is capable of, but this is not a blanket statement for everyone.
-For some, exercise may be triggering.
+As previously mentioned, for some people, regular exercise often leads to an improved body image because they are in touch with what their body is capable of, and may finish a workout feeling strong, empowered and confident.

 I often tell my clients to get away from mirrors, which can be difficult in a gym setting, but you have to do what’s best for you.